-You are able to make minor changes to your plans at any stage of the application process.
-They will have to be checked for legislative compliance, which may slow the processing of your application.
+Yes, you are able to make changes to your plans at any stage of the application process.
+They will have to be checked for legislative compliance.

 Any changes to a consent that has already been granted will require an amendment application.
 This will cost extra.
 To find out more on what type of alteration to an existing consent requires an amendment application see MBIE's Guide to building consent amendments.

-To find out about the process that follows the lodging of an application for Building Consent, see the Process page.
+To find out about the process that follows the lodging of an application for Building Consent Amendment, see the Process page.

 Go to the Building Inspections page for information on minor variations that may not require a formal Building consent Amendment.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.